 See What Will Work Best

-Since there are many different ways that color can be used in outdoor spaces, think what will work the best for you before bringing in new outdoor furniture or other accessories.
+Since there are many different ways that color can be used in outdoor spaces, think about what will work the best for you before bringing in new outdoor furniture or other accessories.
 Plan a little to create the best solution for your own outdoor area.

 Maybe the best place to start before you introduce a new color is to take a good look at your surroundings.